dialpad/dialtone-legacy/docs/components/tabs.md

 ## Accessibility

-To create accessible tabs, be sure to implement the <a href="https://www.w3.org/TR/wai-aria-practices-1.1/examples/tabs/tabs-2/tabs.html" target="_blank">proper keyboard navigation</a> and utilize the following ARIA roles to properly declare element roles, content relationships, and current status:
+To create accessible tabs, be sure to implement the <a class="d-link" href="https://www.w3.org/TR/wai-aria-practices-1.1/examples/tabs/tabs-2/tabs.html" target="_blank">proper keyboard navigation</a> and utilize the following ARIA roles to properly declare element roles, content relationships, and current status:

 <component-accessible-table component-name="tabs" />